cfw-guide/ios.cfw.guide/docs/en_US/updating/turdus merula/Linux/turdusmerula-linux.md

 ---
 lang: en_US
-title: "Restoring with blobs using turdus merula"
+title: Using turdus merula (Linux)
 description: Guide to using turdus merula to restore your device
-permalink: /turdusmerula
+permalink: /turdusmerula-linux
-redirect_from:
-  - /turdus_merula
 extra_contributors:
   - kok3shidoll
   - Clarity